beaulm/apibase/readme.md

 Error:
 -------
-Calling making a call without a token will result in an error:
+Making a call without a token will result in an error:

 Example: `/api/v1/user`
 Ex Return: `{"code":401,"message":"You do not have access to view this web page"}`